Erogenous zone: Specific zones

 Specific zones are associated with sexual response, and include the lips and nipples in addition to areas of the genitals, notably corona of the glans penis, the foreskin, clitoris and perianal skin.
 These zones have a high density of innervation, and may have an efficiency of wound healing and a capacity to stimulate generalized cerebral arousal.

 Nonspecific zones

 In these zones, the skin is similar to normal-haired skin and has the normal high density of nerves and hair follicles.
 These areas include the sides and back of the neck, the inner arms, the axillae (armpits) and sides of the thorax (chest).

 Genital areas

 Male

 For males, erogenous zones consist of the glans and the penis itself, along with the scrotum, the perineum, and the anus.

 Males may also experience sexual stimulation via the prostate, either from anal sex or massage.
+The prostate gland may be stimulated from inside the rectum, such as by anal sex, or by applying pressure on the base of the perineum near the anus.
+Men who report the sensation of prostate stimulation often give descriptions similar to females' accounts of G-spot stimulation.

 Female

 For females, parts of the vulva, especially the clitoris, as well as the perineum and anus, are erogenous zones.

 While the vagina as a whole is not especially sensitive, its lower third (the area close to the entrance), called "the anterior wall" or "the outer one-third" of the vagina contains the majority of the vaginal nerve endings, making it more sensitive to touch than the inner two-thirds of the vaginal barrel.
 It has concentrations of the nerve endings that can provide pleasurable sensations during sexual activity when stimulated.

 Within the anterior wall of the vagina, there is a patch of ribbed rough tissue which has a texture that is sometimes described as similar to the palate (the roof of a mouth) or a raspberry, and may feel spongy when a woman is sexually aroused.
 This is the urethral sponge, which may also be the location of an area that some women report is an erogenous zone; this is sometimes called the G-spot.
 When stimulated, it may lead to sexual arousal, an orgasm, or female ejaculation.
 The existence of the G-spot and whether or not it is a distinct structure is debated among researchers, as reports of its location vary from woman to woman, it appears to be nonexistent in some women, and scientists commonly believe that it is an extension of the clitoris.